 Little Joe backed up until he felt the safety of the curb.
 He stepped up on the curb as his legs went weak.
 Suddenly he was on the ground.
-Little Joe pulled his legs up close to his body, dropped his head to his knees and wrapped his hands behind his neck.
+Little Joe pulled his legs up close to his body, dropped his head to his knees and wrapped his hands around his neck.
 Hot tears welled up in his eyes.
 His legs and his whole body started shaking.
 He was afraid to look up.
 “If only I could go back and call for Uncle Joe to get the ball for me,” he thought.

 Uncle Joe bent down and rubbed Little Joe’s head.
-“Come on Wee Man, get up, you’re safe now.“As little Joe stood to his feet he said, “Why do I always disobey the rules, Uncle Joe?
-I know the rules but I just don’t want to obey them.”
+“Come on Wee Man, chin up, you’re safe now.“ “Why do I always disobey the rules, Uncle Joe?
+I know the rules but I just don’t want to obey them.” cried Little Joe.